Not enough evidence to charge Kiwi sports star in international drug conspiracy case: sources

 "This was not put in the 'too hard basket', they wanted to charge him, they just didn't have enough to charge him," the source said.

-Police would not comment on the case while it was still before the courts.
+Police initially declined to comment as the case was before the courts.

-A spokesperson said even if a matter was not before the courts, police would never confirm if specific individuals were under investigation or had been in the past.
+However after the verdicts were delivered Detective Inspector Scott Beard released a statement.

+"While we are not in a position to comment on specific details regarding this case until after sentencing and the appeal period is complete, we can say that this was a lengthy investigation and the Auckland City Organised Crime Unit did some excellent work which has gotten us to where we are today," he said of the convictions.